pachterlab/sleuth_walkthroughs/README.md

-# sleuth tutorials
+# sleuth walkthroughs

-This repository contained several tutorials for the RNA-Seq differential expression analysis tool, **[sleuth](http://pachterlab.github.io/sleuth/)**.
+This repository contained several walkthroughs for **[sleuth](http://pachterlab.github.io/sleuth/)**.
+They teach various use cases for sleuth and provide guidance on solutions for frequently tackled problems.

-## Requirements
+## Specifications for a walkthrough

 - A directory with a useful title
-- A `R/analysis.Rmd` file containing the main analysis
+- An `R/analysis.Rmd` file containing the main analysis
-- **Each sentence should be on a different line to make version control easier to deal with**
+- **Each sentence should be on a different line to facilitate version control**
 - The result of that analysis in `analysis.html`
 - A script to execute all of this analysis (preferably with snakemake)

-Everything else is optional to create a relatively unrestrictive environment.

 ## Issues